EduardoZepeda/coffee-bytes-hugo/content/posts/desestructuracion-de-objetos-anidados/index.en.md

 Now you can hit ENTER, when you access the _state_ constant, you will see that it refers to the _state_ property, nested in the object.

-## Accessing more than one property
+## How to destructure more than one property?

 The previous example was not so complicated, but what if instead of a single property we want to destructure the value of _userIsLoggedIn_, _email_ and _state_.